 Modern life is fast-paced and often quite frantic — people are literally running everywhere.
 It has become difficult to figure out how to relax and let the mind be at peace, and yet, this is something we all so desperately need.

 A pioneer in mind-body medicine, Dr. Herbert Benson coined the term ‘relaxation response’ as the ability for the body to stimulate relaxation.
 This has been referred to as a scientific term for meditation.

 What is the Relaxation Response?

-The relaxation response corresponds to a part of the brain called the hypothalamus, which – when triggered – sends out neurochemicals which counteract the hyper activity in the nervous system due to stress and agitation.
+The relaxation response corresponds to a part of the brain called the hypothalamus, which – when triggered – sends out neurochemicals that counteract the hyperactivity in the nervous system due to stress and agitation.
 This release of neurochemicals has been said to be responsible for the experience known as spiritual or inner peace.

 Dr. Herbert Benson describes it as: